 This section complements the facilitator notes included in the slide deck.
-It provides suggestions on alternative ways of facilitating activities and how to "go deeper" into topics depending on time available, audience interest, and goals for the training.
+It provides suggestions on how to "go deeper" into topics depending on time available, audience interest, and goals for the training.

 There are several sections in the slide deck where the information provided can and should be specific to the institution delivering the training.
 Sections where institution specific information should be inserted include: land acknowledgement, on-campus support services and community-based victim services, and the institution's sexual violence and misconduct policy.